krorvik/viperpit/articles/throttle.md

 The rail prints in two parts, front and rear, and attaches to the throttle mount on each side.
 The front and rear parts have couplers that make a strong attachment.

+The rail for the throttle has known angles of travel, and matches the actual F-16 throtte angles for detents and such.

 TODO: Download STLs
+TODO: Rail image